-3. Hodden anchor: concelaed anchorage system for traditional thicknesses that allows easy replacement in case of maintenance.
+- Hodden anchor: concealed anchorage system for traditional thicknesses that allows easy replacement in case of maintenance.

-- Medical Facilities: thanks to its large sizes, which reduces the number of joins, and its technical characteristic, Coverlam is especially suitable for paving and wall coverings in hospitals, clinics and doctors' surgeries.
-It is resistant to chemical attack, easy to clean and prevents the appearance of mould, bacteria and fungi.
+- Medical Facilities: Thanks to its large sizes, which reduces the number of joints, and its technical characteristics, Coverlam is especially suitable for paving and wall coverings in hospitals, clinics, and doctors' surgeries.
+It is resistant to chemical attack, easy to clean and prevents the appearance of mold, bacteria, and fungi.
 It is now possible to enhance the bactericidal effect of Coverlam thanks to the H&C tiles photocatalytic coating.
 Available in 5.6mm thickness.

-- Refurbishment: Coverlam can easily be places in walls and floors, over the top of any material without the need for demolition.
-This eliminates the typical inconveniences associate with renovations, such as noise, dust and debris, thus reducing working time.
-Its minimal thickness and low weight facilitate storage and transportation, and do not overload the existing structure.
+- Refurbishment: Coverlam can easily be placed in walls and floors, over the top of any material without the need for demolition.
+This eliminates the typical inconveniences associated with renovations, such as noise, dust, and debris, thus reducing working time.
+Its minimal thickness and low weight facilitate storage and transportation and do not overload the existing structure.

-- Coverlam is structurally reinforced by means of a glass fibre mesh 0.5 mm thick adhering to the back, endowing it with optimal mechanical strength.
+- Coverlam is structurally reinforced by means of a glass fiber mesh 0.5 mm thick adhering to the back, endowing it with optimal mechanical strength.

 - Available in a wide variety of shapes and sizes.

 - Coverlam is considerably easier to cut and handle and notably reduces the logistical costs of packing and transport.

 - Coverlam is resistant to bending, UV light, attack by chemicals, wear, fire and frost.